-My day usually starts at 8am; I arrive into the service and I am greeted with a huge “good morning Michelle“I reply the same and have a chat with service users and staff.
-One service user tells me she would have won £10 on the lottery but she had forgotten to play another tells me that they went to the cinema the weekend and told me about the film they had watched.
+My day usually starts at 8am; I arrive into the service and I am greeted with a huge “good morning Michelle“.
+I reply the same, and have a chat with the people we support and staff.
+One individual tells me she could have won £10 on the lottery, but she had forgotten to play, and another tells me that they went to the cinema at the weekend, and told me about the film they watched.

-I receive a call that a member of staff is sick so I then check the roster to ensure I get this covered to protect the safety and well being of the individuals in our care.
+I receive a call that a member of staff is sick, so I then check the roster to ensure I get this covered to protect the safety and well being of the individuals in our care.

-I receive a copy of our recent CQC report in which we were all compliant this helps boost the staff team as we know we are doing what we do to the best of our ability for the individuals we care for.
+I receive a copy of our recent CQC report in which we were all compliant.
+This helps boost the staff team as we know we are doing what we do to the best of our ability, for the individuals we care for.